adon-cloudcannon/landing-page-test/src/collections/lessons/bootstrap-to-a-client-editable-hugo-site/client-editing.md

 {% bookshop "markdown/vimeo" video:"https://player.vimeo.com/video/689852104" autoplay:true extend:true border:true %}

-Have a play around with your new, custom-built component system and admire all your hard work\!
-You’ve done it\!
+Have a play around with your new, custom-built component system and admire all your hard work!
+You’ve done it!
 Even better, CloudCannon includes hosting.
 Clicking the \*.cloudvent.net address on your site will take you to the live, publicly available preview website.

 This site is almost ready to hand off to a client or content editing team.
 Let’s make one final tweak to give you a glimpse into how you can customize the editing interface.